 Art in the outdoors

-Rievaulx Terrace has held a number of art exhibitions in years past, and this year we’re proud to host two creative exhibition, each worked from wood and inspired by woodland nature.
+Rievaulx Terrace has held a number of art exhibitions in years past, and this year we’re proud to host two creative exhibitions, each worked from wood and inspired by woodland nature.

 Saturday 14 April - Sunday 10 June